'Your EU needs YOU': Brussels launches youth volunteer corps

-BRUSSELS European?
+BRUSSELS (Reuters) - European?
 Aged 18-30?
 Unemployed?
 Want to work abroad for pocket money?
 The EU's new Solidarity Corps may be for you.

 Would-be recruits and campaigners on youth issues offered a wary welcome on Wednesday to the European Commission's launch of a scheme to give 100,000 people a chance to work elsewhere in Europe for up to year, either as volunteers or paid trainees.